chenneal/postsi/README.md

 ## Distributed Installation

-Before install the distributed versions, you'd better know the list below:
+Before install the distributed version, you'd better know the list below:

 + Two versions both have two directory of slave and the master, which contains the source code file, you should compile them separately.

-+ Before run the slave nodes, you should run the master node first.
++ Before run the slave nodes, you should run the master node firstly.
 The order here should never be changed, otherwise the slave can not start-up normally.

 + You can run the two versions of distributed system either in stand-alone environment( use loop IP address ) or in cluster environment.
 The Only thing you need to do is to configure the `config.txt`.

-### SI Version
+### Conventional Snapshot Isolation

 #### master